Weylin’s Blog

 Some functionality lost on mobile browsers

 Telling someone you play Dungeons & Dragons as an adult usually earns you one of a few responses.
-I often encounter people asking to join my campaigns outright, or hoping to play but uncertain about the rules.
+Sometimes, people ask to join my campaigns outright, or hope to play but don’t know the rules.
 One of my chief joys as a DM is introducing players to TTRPGs for the very first time, so I’m always delighted when mention of my hobby prompts a smile and a positive response.

 But it doesn’t always.
-Sometimes you get that quiet, pinched smile and nod, that “Oh… cool!” from people who follow the lives of tabloid celebrities as their peak entertainment.
+Sometimes you get that quiet, pinched smile and nod, that “Oh… cool!” from people who follow the lives of tabloid celebrities.
 They think you’re spending your evenings with a foam sword in your hands, or playing with shiny trading cards of women clad in chain-mail bikinis.
-The veil of cordiality often comes from a relatively open-minded place—but you can tell they don’t get it.
+The veil of cordiality often comes from a friendly place—but you can tell they don’t get it.

 A bit rarer is the essentially unhidden sneer, the upturned nose.
 You get this from the guy dressed in the poofy navy vest, the gold chain under his shirt, and the khaki shorts–you know the type.
-If you got him drunk, he’d tell you his deepest secret is that he’s insecure.
-In the throes of his trembling confession, his inability to ask for consent before choking his new girlfriend in the bedroom would somehow slip his mind.
-The renaissance of D&Ds popularity in the past decade has driven this category to the brink of extinction, but it still crops up occasionally.
+If you give him a few more years to grow up, he’ll realize the words “nerd” and “gay” aren’t actually insults, and his suppressed childhood fascination with synchronized swimming was more interesting and valid than his cousins from rural Oklahoma made it out to be.
+The renaissance of D&D’s popularity in the past decade has driven this category to the brink of extinction, but it still crops up occasionally.
 Regardless, it’s not the worst option awaiting the modern player.

-That crown belongs to the comment you receive by far the most often.
-It’s like the boils and the torment of Job.
-No, it’s like the inner flesh of my cheek I’ve accidentally bitten twice today, right in the moment I realize popping a piece of Juicy Fruit was a critical lapse of foresight:
+That thorny crown belongs to the comment you receive by far the most often.
+It’s the Mariah Carey song still playing at Target during the third week of January, or like losing The Game.
+It’s the inner flesh of my cheek I’ve already accidentally bitten down on twice today, right in the moment I realize popping a piece of Juicy Fruit was a critical lapse of foresight:

 “Oh, like from Stranger Things.”

 Fuck you.
 Stop it, please.
 Just stop.
 I do not want to hear about that gods-forsaken show even once more until I enter the lifetime after my next reincarnation.
-I am literally begging—and, you know, the problem is worse because the people bringing up the show don’t understand.
+I am literally begging—and my problem is worse because the people saying this don’t understand.
 The community’s outsiders cannot fathom the depths of grayscale repetitive misery I have sunk to in having my hobby-turned-profession consistently reduced to a two-word allusion, but their ignorance doesn’t make it better.
 If anything, it makes it worse, because I can’t even get mad at them.
-My torturers are entirely accidental, unsuspecting bystanders to my slow, swirling toilet-bowl descent into madness.
+These people are entirely accidental, unsuspecting bystanders to my slow, swirling toilet-bowl descent into madness.
+And worse, goddamn it, the show is actually good.

-My only comfort is that even that response is an improvement on the way things used to be.
-In all seriousness, there was once a time when our status as the high priests of nerds would’ve earned more than condescension, contempt, or even having to incessantly correct people’s misunderstanding of what the Demogorgon is.
-When some people literally risked their jobs and positions in their congregation if they refused to hide away their AD&D Rule Books.
+My only comfort is that even the stranger things response is an improvement on the way things used to be.
+Back when our status as the high priests of nerds would’ve earned more than condescension, contempt, or even having to incessantly correct people’s misunderstanding of what the Demogorgon is, when some people literally risked their jobs and positions in their congregation if they refused to hide away their AD&D Rule Books.

-Readers on a DM/GM-for-hire’s blog are likely already familiar with what I’m talking about.
-The broad strokes of Our Dark Ages are common knowledge in the D&D community, and I’m told even the show-that-shall-no-longer-be-named explores the phenomenon.
+Readers on a DM/GM-for-hire’s blog are probably already familiar with that to which I refer.
+The broad strokes of Our Dark Ages are common knowledge in the D&D community, and the show-that-shall-only-sparingly-be-named plays off of the phenomenon a bit.
 Still, even you may not know everything.

 Wild tales of Satanist cults, suicides, and the practice of witchcraft tend to contain at least a blind or two, after all.